 - Be extra careful when a client has a skin, eye, or mouth infection.
-Only use disposable (single use) makeup applicators that are immediately disposed of after use and don’t double-dip.
-After this client is finished, you must wash your hands and use hand sanitiser before moving to another client or touching your face.
+Only use disposable (single-use) makeup applicators and disposed of them immediately after use.
+Don’t double-dip.
+After this client is finished, wash your hands and use a hand sanitiser before seeing another client or touching your face.

 - Avoid sharing makeup.
 For one-off clients, use a clean implement (for example, a spatula or brush) to remove a tiny amount of product.
 For a long-term client (like on a TV series), use individual containers or makeup items bought just for them.

 - Don’t double-dip.
 Double-dipping means going from a product to the skin and back into the product.
 However, it is easy to avoid.
 For instance, use disposable applicators or a spatula to remove a small amount of product for use.
-It amazes us how many makeup artists we see double-dipping.
-Like using the mascara wand in the tube on lots of people, or lots of fingers in and out of lip balm.
-Use a cotton bud instead of your finger and don’t dip it in the pot after it’s been on your kissers.
-Ah, it’s not really that difficult, is it!
+It amazes us how many makeup artists we see double-dipping, like using a mascara wand on lots of people.

 - Do not blow on your brushes or makeup.
 This blows spit and germs all over them.
 How’d you like the waiter to blow on your food as he plonks it down in front of you?!

 - Use disposable sponges and clean powder puffs for each client.
-For crowd work, inexpensive bath sponges are great – tear it into small pieces and use a fresh bit on each background artist.
+For crowd work, inexpensive bath sponges are great – tear it into small pieces and use a fresh bit on each person.
 It is noticed and appreciated – we’ve had many comments from background artists on our good standard of hygiene.
 No one wants a used sponge on their face!